OLPS/OLPS/README.md

 QUICK START
 ===========

 OLPS_gui.m

-run the OLPS toolbox in the Graphical User Interface (GUI)	(recommended, available only in Matlab)
+run the OLPS toolbox in the GUI mode (recommended, available only in Matlab)

 OLPS_cli.m

 run the OLPS toolbox in the Command Line Interface (CLI) (compatible for both Matlab and octave)

 REFERENCES
 ==========